snowdj/coursework-1/README.md

 coursework
 ==========

-Codes of course homework and projects.
+My homework and projects code for online courses.